Consistent Bedtime Routine for Young Children

 My daughter's school provides us with paper calendars with any information we need.
 Since she's currently in Preschool, we receive a calendar with who is snack leader, what fun activities they will be doing, and if there's a Library Day or a Show & Tell Day.

 I like to know what needs to be packed into her backpack the night before, so I don't have to rush around the next morning.
 The school sent us a full school year calendar at the beginning of the year, which includes breaks and school events.
-I like to be prepared for those as well.
+I like to be prepared for those and to make sure I'm not missing an important thing for the day..

 4. Pack Backpack